-Joe broke the news live on location that the suspected murderer of teenager Alice Gross had been identified as a body found in a London Park.
+Joe broke the news live on location that the suspected murderer of teenager Alice Gross had been identified as the body found in a London Park.

 During the Scottish Referendum in 2014, Joe went to one of many remote islands and found out that early postal balloting had forced many residents to jump the gun and were now regretting how they’d voted.